stsaz/fcom/README.md

 fcom is a fast file commander for Windows, Linux and FreeBSD.
 Its goal is to include functions for working with files of different types: text, binary, archives, pictures, etc.

-Note: beta version.
-Testing and feedback are welcome!

 ### Contents:
 * FEATURES
 * INSTALL